sdvdxl/influxdb.com/content/docs/v0.9/guides/clustering.md

 Throughout this example, each node will be given a number that denotes the order in which it was started (e.g. 1 for the first node, 2 for the second node, etc).
 It is also assumed that you are running some version of Linux and while it is possible to build a cluster locally, it is not recommended.

 1. Install InfluxDB on the 3 machines.
 2. For each node's `/etc/opt/influxdb/influxdb.conf` file, replace `hostname = "localhost"` with your host's actual name.
+This hostname must be resolved by all members in the cluster.
+It can be an IP or a hostname and optional port number if necessary.
 3. For each node's `/etc/opt/influxdb/influxdb.conf` file, update the `bind-address` to another port if `8088` is unacceptable.
+The `bind-address` can also specify the host interface IP to use (e.g. `10.0.1.10:8088`).
+By default it will bind on all interfaces.
+Note that the `port` may differ from node to node (e.g. one can use 8088, another use 9099, and the other 10101).
 4. Start InfluxDB on the first node.
-Note that the `bind-address` may differ from node to node (e.g. one can use 8088, another use 9099, and the other 10101).
-5. In `/etc/init.d/influxdb` on the second node, set `INFLUXD_OPTS="-join hostname_1:bind-address_1"`.
+5. In `/etc/init.d/influxdb` on the second node, set `INFLUXD_OPTS="-join hostname_1:port_1"`.
 6. Start InfluxDB on the second node.
-7. In `/etc/init.d/influxdb` on the third node, set `INFLUXD_OPTS="-join hostname_1:bind-address_1,hostname_2:bind-address_2"`.
+7. In `/etc/init.d/influxdb` on the third node, set `INFLUXD_OPTS="-join hostname_1:port_1,hostname_2:port_2"`.
 8. Start InfluxDB on the third node.

 > **Note:** As an alternative to steps 3 and 4, an additional `-hostname host[:port]` flag may be provided to `INFLUXD_OPTS`.